Skip to main content

 What Is Asthma?

-Asthma is a chronic inflammatory disease of the airways, where your airways narrow and produce extra mucus.
+Asthma is a disease of the airways, where your airways narrow and produce extra mucus.

 The inflammation of the airways can cause airflow to become restricted.